PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 To make the code for specifying the folder and filename as simple as possible, the 2 parts are separated in the call specifying the name of the settings file.
 However, it is possible to supply a full and complete folder + filename as well.

-The default filename for your settings file is the name of the file that makes the call to the User Settings API's with the `.py` extension changed to a `.json` extension.
+The default filename for your settings file is the name of the file that makes the call to the User's Settings API with the `.py` extension changed to a `.json` extension.
 If your source file is called `demo.py`,  then your settings filename will be `demo.json`.

 #### Setting only the filename